One of the most obvious ways to work and travel the world is by picking a job within the travel industry.

 - Salaries: Depending on role and experience, higher than that of a cruise ship but without the tips if on a private yacht.
 Charter luxury yachts can make up with higher tips.

 - Requirements: Qualification and experience depending on the role.
 Some staff members can be in charge of diving, others can be deckhands, stewardesses, chefs or kitchen staff.
-There are specific short courses you can take to learn the basics and the STCW’2010 safety course is commonly requested.
+There are specific short courses you can take to learn the basics and STCW safety courses are commonly requested.
 Yacht Captains require specific longer courses.

 - How to get a job as a yacht crew: You can get trained first with some of the online courses.
 One of the most convenient ways to get a job on a yacht is by going to the main sailing hubs and asking around.
 Marinas that are famous for luxury yachts will all have hangout places to network, this is the best place to find a job especially in the hiring season.
 Some of these are Palma de Mallorca for the Mediterranean Sea or Fort Lauderdale for the Caribbean.
 There are also yachting events such as the Monaco Yacht Show, the Fort Lauderdale Boat Show or the Singapore Yacht Show which make for good opportunities to network and give our CVs.